Zipcoder/CR-Design-Command-TaskManager/README.md

 	* assert ending balance is the sum of starting balance and deposit amount.

 ### Part 4.4 - Create class `TestTaskAccountWithdrawal`
-* Create a class `TestTaskAccountWithdrawal` in the `io.zipcoder.zcw_taskmanager.bankaccount.task` test-subpackage.
+* Create a subclass of `TestTaskAccount` named `TestTaskAccountWithdrawal` in the `io.zipcoder.zcw_taskmanager.bankaccount.task` test-subpackage.
 * The class should define a `test` method annotated with `@Test` which should:
 	* populate the `taskManager` with a `TaskAccountCreate`.
 	* perform tasks pending in the `taskManager`.